fe3dback/web-debug-proto/docs/server-side/README.md

 - Basic **module**, implement all OOP models, tree structures and code interfaces.

-- **This module** *SHOULD* care about storing and retrieve information from storage by guid. can delegate storage functionality to common interface (database, cache, file system, etc..).
+- **This module** *SHOULD* care about storing and retrieve information from storage by uuid. can delegate storage functionality to common interface (database, cache, file system, etc..).
 Storage *CAN BE* configurable.

 - **This module** *MUST NOT* collect any information about the request.

-- By default, if no debug/profile information is provided, and `store()` method is called, only `scheme version` and request `guid` *SHOULD BE* saved to storage.
+- By default, if no debug/profile information is provided, and `store()` method is called, only `scheme version` and request `uuid` *SHOULD BE* saved to storage.

 #### How to write core module